-Besides working as a consultant with the national law firm Piper Alderman, Andrew has provided expert advice to the International Labour Organisation, to Federal and State governments in Australia and to a wide range of other organisations.
-His recent work has included a ground-breaking study of the prevalence, nature and regulation of unpaid work experience, commissioned by the Fair Work Ombudsman and co-authored by Rosemary Owens; and a major research report on equal remuneration claims for the Fair Work Commission, along with Robyn Layton QC and Meg Smith.
-Prior to that, he advised the federal government on the drafting and structure of the Fair Work legislation.
+Besides working with Piper Alderman, Andrew has provided expert advice to the International Labour Organisation, to federal and State governments in Australia and to a wide range of other organisations.
+His recent work has included major reports commissioned by the Fair Work Ombudsman, the Department of Employment and the International Labour Organisation on unpaid internships, and by the Fair Work Commission on equal remuneration claims.

 Andrew is a Fellow of the Australian Academy of Law, an editor of the Australian Journal of Labour Law and co-director of the Adelaide Law School’s research group on Work and Employment Regulation.